 Politically Correct History: There are more non-white characters in the Wet Side Story movie in secondary roles than you'd expect for an early-60s beach movie.
-Not that it really detracts from the movie any.

 Throw It In!: In the first movie, Brady wasn't supposed to be part of 'Cruisin' For A Bruisin'' at all, but after the director saw Ross Lynch's dancing last-minute, they decided to rewrite the scene to have Brady in it.
 If you pay attention, you can hear Ross' voice during the first chorus before his first verse starts, signifying that this was a last-minute change, as if it were something in there from the start, they probably would've edited Ross' voice out of the mix for that one.
 It fits so well in-universe, though, that it makes you wonder why that wasn't the plan for the start.